neon-city/neon-city/README.md

 - 👀 I’m interested in web apps and games
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on game projects
-- 📫 Drop me a message here or on Twitter @stoyan_petrov
+- 📫 Drop me a message here or on Twitter